 Renewal Rate, what does that exactly mean?

 The valuation of a SaaS company is based on its recurring revenue stream.
-However, the health of the recurring revenue is not dependent on new customers only, but also the renewal rate of existing customers.
+However, the health of the recurring revenue is not dependent on new customers only, but also on the renewal rate of existing customers.
 SaaS Companies with high renewal rates can generate a regular, predictable recurring revenue stream more efficiently.
 It also allows them to focus on other income-generating processes like expansion or acquiring new customers.

 Despite the benefits of a higher renewal rate, many SaaS companies focus on generating revenue from new customers even while they lose revenue to customer churn.
-After buying in, customers may churn due to poor onboarding, no ongoing customer success, bad support, wrong product fit, or product-related problems that leads to low adoption.
+After buying in, customers may churn due to poor onboarding, no ongoing customer success, bad support, wrong product fit, or product-related problems that lead to low adoption.
 A low renewal rate creates a leaky revenue bucket that prevents significant revenue growth.

 Contrarily, SaaS companies who understand the importance of high renewals can grow stable revenue while delivering optimum value to their customers.
 The renewal rate metric also provides a quick overview of customer success team performance before in-depth analysis.

 What is Renewal Rate?

 Renewal rate is the percentage at which customers renew their subscriptions and extend their relationship with the company.
 It is measured at the end of the subscription period when customers are up for renewal.
 Renewal rate indicates a company’s ability to deliver long-term value to its customers and generate revenue.

 Due to low switching costs, customers can churn for different reasons.
 Customer expectations are also higher than ever; hence, a high renewal rate means that customer needs are being met consistently.
 A low renewal rate indicates an inability to meet customer needs or deliver value to those that churned.